quokka-astro/quokka/docs/installation.rst

 https://github.com/quokka-astro/quokka/issues/394 and
 https://github.com/quokka-astro/quokka/issues/447).

-Intel GPUs *(experimental, use at your own risk)*
+Intel GPUs *(does not compile)*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Not tested.
-You can attempt this by compiling with
-``-DAMReX_GPU_BACKEND=SYCL``.
-Please start a Discussion if you encounter
-issues on Intel GPUs.
-Your MPI library **must** support GPU-aware MPI
+Due to limitations in the Intel GPU programming model, Quokka currently
-for Intel GPUs.
+cannot be compiled for Intel GPUs.
+(See https://github.com/quokka-astro/quokka/issues/619
+for the technical details.)

 Building a specific test problem
 --------------------------------